 However, when you are dehydrated your discs can't get the water they need to rehydrate themselves, which can cause them to shrink.

 And you then lose the shock absorbing support they are providing for your spine.

 This means more pressure being put on your back and can eventually lead to serious problems such as:

 And more than anything else it will lead to more back pain in the present.

-Other Health Problems Caused By Dehydration
+Further Health Problems Caused By Dehydration

-It's not just back pain you need to watch out for if you become dehydrated.
+And it's not just back pain you need to watch out for if you become dehydrated.

-How Can You Tell If You're Dehydrated?
+How Can You Tell When You're Dehydrated?

 So how can you tell if you are dehydrated or just simply feeling pain because of something else?

 This is a difficult one but if you stay hydrated you are at least ruling one potential cause of your back pain out.